d: 1985

 murder story

-Bowers was arrested shortly after and charged with murder.
-His trial concluded on October 23, 1984, when he was convicted and given the mandatory sentence of death by hanging.
-Under Belizean law at the time, the death penalty was compulsory for murder convictions unless clemency or successful appeal intervened.
+Bowers was arrested shortly after the incident and charged with murder.
+His trial began soon thereafter, and on 23 October 1984, he was convicted and given the mandatory death sentence of hanging, which was the prescribed punishment for murder under Belizean law at the time.